 When it comes to cloud adoption enterprises usually have a lot of questions and worries around the whole process.
 While moving to the cloud has its obvious benefits, the first step of evaluating the digital transformation is to weigh all of the known (and possibly unknown) risks that come with it.
 So, we identified the top 13 hurdles when it comes to cloud migration in this article.

-High Initial Costs – A large portion of the annual budget could be spent on cloud migration so a good planning ahead should be done.
-While this is true, there are a lot more benefits of the cloud integration that might reduce the effect of the large expense.
+High Initial Costs – A large portion of the annual budget could be spent on cloud migration so good planning ahead should be done.
+While this is true, there are a lot more benefits of cloud integration that might reduce the effect of the large expense.
 Such positives are the ability to innovate faster and the increased agility and flexibility.
-Implementation and transition costs might be too high for some small and medium sized companies but for large enterprises where cloud migration makes more sense -- overall costs seem to be more affordable and the way to go in the future.
+Implementation and transition costs might be too high for some small and medium-sized companies but for large enterprises where cloud migration makes more sense -- overall costs seem to be more affordable and the way to go in the future.

-Data Governance – Many thinks that when data is being moved to the cloud it won’t be as secure as it was on a physical machine.
+Data Governance – Many think that when data is being moved to the cloud it won’t be as secure as it was on a physical machine.
 Large cloud service providers also offer compliance and encryption.
 Cloud compliance assessments and reports can be made beforehand so their security posture can be 100% ensured.